exyi/diplomka/diplomka/text/4-implementation-5-image-generation.md

 ## Basepair Image Generation {#sec:impl-basepair-img}

-In order to visualize how similar of different various basepairs are, we use a [PyMOL](https://github.com/schrodinger/pymol-open-source) Python API to generate images of all basepairs of interest.
+In order to visualize how similar or different various basepairs are, we use a [PyMOL](https://github.com/schrodinger/pymol-open-source) Python API to generate images of all basepairs of interest.

 This is implemented in the `gen_contact_images.py` Python script.
 The script loads PyMOL as a library; it can be executed directly using the Python interpreter.